South Korean government continues its lies …

 “Controversies regarding dog meat in Korea have been raised for a long time.
 Recently, as the population of raising pets passed the 10-million line, people of Korea have cultivated the awareness that dogs are a part of families, not mere properties, and as the general awareness for pets has been enhanced, more and more negative opinions regarding dog meat consumption are spreading.
 However, as dogs are not listed as livestock by Sanitary Processing of Livestock Products Act, the appropriate laws for slaughtering, processing, and selling of dog meat are not applied.
 As the dog meat industry has remained for a long time in Korea, it is difficult to enact prohibition laws in short time.
 This is a task of Korea that must be solved step by step through pan-governmental policies and negotiations.”

-For the nine years we have been campaigning against the dog meat industry, we have been receiving this type of response from all levels of the South Korean government.
-We have to wonder why South Korea continues to make light of our efforts to stop the horrific cruelty inflicted upon millions of our beloved animals.
-Their lip service is an insult to our intelligence; if they really meant what they have been saying, the dog meat industry would have ended years ago.😿🐕👎🏼
+For the nine years we have been campaigning against the dog meat industry, we have received this type of response from all levels of the South Korean government.
+We have to wonder why South Korea continues to dismiss our efforts to stop the horrific cruelty inflicted upon millions of our beloved animals.
+Their indifference and inaction are an insult to our intelligence; if they really meant what they have been saying, the dog meat industry would have ended years ago. 😿🐕👎🏼

-Do not, therefore, be fooled by their whitewashed lies about how they are working to protect animals.
-As long as the dog meat industry is allowed to operate, every year millions of these animals will suffer agonizing torture and death.
+Do not be fooled by their lies about how they are working to protect animals.
+As long as the dog meat industry is allowed to operate, millions of these animals will suffer agonizing torture and death every year.

-Even though the Korean government would be aware of dog meat businesses operating in their cities/counties/provinces, they could claim there are no dog farms because there are no government records, regulations or oversight for dog farms in Korea.
+Some cities and counties claim that there are no dog farms or slaughterhouses in their jurisdiction.
+Can we trust their claims?
+The answer is “No.” Even though the Korean government would obviously be aware of any dog meat businesses operating in their cities/counties/provinces, they could claim there are none because there are no government records, regulations, or oversight for dog farms in Korea.
 But local dog meat businesses would obtain dog meat from dog farms large and small or homes that breed few dogs to make money.
-In reality, all levels of governments in Korea callously turn a blind eye to the dog meat industry and no one is protecting dogs from cruel treatment and slaughter.
+In reality, all levels of government in Korea callously turn a blind eye to the dog meat industry, and there is no one to protect dogs from cruel abuse and slaughter.